psaiteja/psaiteja.github.io/content/publication/icwsm-2016/index.md

 title: 'Finding Sensitive Accounts on Twitter: An Automated Approach Based on Follower Anonymity'
 authors:
-- Sai Peddinti
+- admin
 - Keith Ross
 - Justin Cappos

-date: '2021-08-01'
+date: '2016-05-17'
+doi: 10.1609/icwsm.v10i1.14782

 publishDate: '2025-07-30T18:33:34.998082Z'

 publication_types:
-- article-journal
+- paper-conference

-publication: '*Proceedings of the International AAAI Conference on Web and Social Media*'
+publication: 'Proceedings of the International AAAI Conference on Web and Social Media'
-doi: 10.1609/icwsm.v10i1.14782
+publication_short: 'ICWSM'

 abstract: We explore the feasibility of automatically finding accounts that publish sensitive content on Twitter, by examining the percentage of anonymous and identifiable followers the accounts have.
 We first designed a machine learning classifier to